swift-actions/setup-swift/README.md

 This project uses strict semantic versioning to determine what version of Swift to configure.
 This differs slightly from the official convention used by Swift.

-For example, Swift is available as version `5.1` but this will be interpreted as a version _range_ of `5.1.X` where `X` is the latest patch version available for that major and minor version.
+For example, Swift is available as version `5.1` but using this as value for `swift-version` will be interpreted as a version _range_ of `5.1.X` where `X` is the latest patch version available for that major and minor version.

 In other words specifying...
 - `"5.1.0"` will resolve to version `5.1`
 - `"5.1"` will resolve to latest patch version (aka `5.1.1`)
-- `"5"` will resolve to latest minor and patch version (aka `5.5`)
+- `"5"` will resolve to latest minor and patch version (aka `5.7`)

 ### Caveats